Kim2091/helpful-scripts/README.md

-This is just a collection of scripts written by myself or ChatGPT (or both of course).
-Hopefully they're of help to you!
+This is a collection of various scripts written with the assistance of AIs such as ChatGPT or Bing's GPT-4.
+Hopefully they're of help!